MakieOrg/Makie.jl/docs/src/tutorials/getting-started.md

 You only need an internet connection and a reasonably recent Julia installation.
 If you don't have Julia installed, yet, follow the directions at [julialang.org/downloads/](https://julialang.org/downloads/).

-Makie is available for all  Windows, Mac and Linux.
+Makie is available for Windows, Mac and Linux.

 ## Installation